balena-io-modules/mahler-rs/README.md

 use mahler::task::{IO, with_io};
 use mahler::extract::{Target, View};

-// `plus_one` defines a job that updates a counter if it is below some target.
+// `plus_one` defines a task that updates a counter if it is below some target.
-// The job makes use of two extractors:
+// The task makes use of two extractors:
 // - `View`, that provides a mutable view into the system state.
 By modifying the view,
-// the job task can affect the global state
+// the task can affect the global state
 // - `Target`, providing a read only view to the target being seeked by the planner fn plus_one(mut counter: View<i32>, Target(tgt): Target<i32>) -> IO<i32> {
     if *counter < tgt {